vaibhavtiwari02/vaibhavtiwari02/README.md

 - 🔭 I’m currently working at Corizo Edutech as a Cloud Computing Intern.

-- 🌱 I’m currently learning Virtualization with Kubernetes
+- 🌱 I’m currently learning Virtualization with Kubernetes.

 - ❓ Ask me about anything related to AngularJS  and Backend technologies.